avivgr/tpm_board/README.md

 #### Update the device tree on the raspberry pi to detect the SLB 9670

-Create a small tmp.dts file on the pi, with the following contents:
+Create a small tpm.dts file on the pi, with the following contents:

 ```
 /*